Canon G9 X Mark II vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G9X Mark II and the A7R III are recent models that are part of the current product line-up.
-The G9X Mark II replaced the earlier Canon G9 X, while the A7R III followed on from the Sony A7R II.
+The G9X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon G9 X Mark II or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.